Urology Clinical Research & Epidemiology

 Clinical studies and epidemiologic research for urologic diseases.

 The Urology Clinical Research and Epidemiology Program advances clinical studies and epidemiologic research for urologic diseases.
-The portfolio encompasses the development and analysis of large databases, cross-sectional surveys, prospective observational studies, case-control studies, and randomized, controlled clinical trials.
-Key areas of interest include preventing disease, defining risk factors, identification and validation of markers to establish disease and disease prognosis and treatment of diseases and disorders.
+The portfolio encompasses the development and analysis of large databases, cross-sectional surveys, prospective observational studies, case-control studies, and clinical trial methodologies.
+Key areas of interest include preventing disease, defining risk factors, identification and validation of diagnostic and prognostic markers and treatment of urologic diseases and conditions.

 NIDDK Program Staff

 - Kevin Abbott, M.D., M.P.H.
-Kidney and Urology Epidemiology; Transplant, including transplant related clinical trials; Dialysis Clinical Studies, non interventional, no clinical trials; KUH Loan Repayment Program (LRP) Liaison; Contract Officer Representative (COR) for United States Renal Data System (USRDS) and Urologic Diseases in America (UDA)
+Kidney and Urology Epidemiology; Transplant, including transplant related clinical trials; Dialysis Clinical Studies, non interventional, no clinical trials; Contract Officer Representative (COR) for United States Renal Data System (USRDS) and Urologic Diseases in America (UDA)

 - Julia Barthold, M.D.
 Pediatric and Women’s Urology; Clinical and Translational Urology; Urology Genetics and Genomics

 - Ziya Kirkali, M.D.
-Clinical Urology; Urinary Stone Disease; Benign Prostatic Hyperplasia; Erectile Dysfunction; Urology HIV/AIDS
+Clinical Urology; Urinary Stone Disease; Benign Prostatic Hyperplasia; Erectile Dysfunction

 - Christopher Mullins, Ph.D.
 Kidney and Urology Cell Biology